dthx2710/Dolicon-Blue-Archive/src/pages/student/fina.md

   urban: A
 exSkill:
   exCost: 4
-  exText: Ignores her attack delay 3 times and increases her attack by 29.1% (30
+  exText: Ignores her attack delay 3 times and increases her attack by 29.1%
-    sec).
+    (46.6%) for 30 seconds.
 Reloads immediately upon using this skill.
-Ignores attack delay 4 times at EX level 3.
+Ignores attack delay 4 times at EX level 3, 5 times at EX level 5.
 normalText: When her HP is below 20%, she restores her HP by 355% healing power (Only once per battle).
 enhancedText: Increases critical rate by 14%.